-Windows, external doors and joinery Repair category 2 Notes Windows are mainly of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
-Condensation was evident between double glazed units to at least one window, and others may become similarly affected in due course.
+Windows, external doors and joinery Repair category 2 Notes Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+There is cracked glazing to a window in the bathroom, which will require replacement in due course.
 Windows were not all fully opened or tested and it should be appreciated that some defects are only evident during certain weather conditions.
-Soffit linings to the external eaves may be of a material with an asbestos content.
-These should not be damaged or disturbed without obtaining further specialist advice.
+External joinery timbers are weathered and possibly decayed in places.